-4.1 Preparing for the Peer Review Team Visit
+4.1 Preparing for the Comprehensive Peer Review

-ACCJC will provide advance notice to the institution about the timing, nature, and purpose of the peer review visit in order to allow the institution ample time as it prepares to host the team.
-Preparations for the visit require coordination between the institution and the team chair.
-The institution will designate a main point of contact for the team chair - usually the ALO - who will assume primary responsibility for facilitating the team's needs prior to and during the site visit.
+ACCJC will provide advance notice about the timing, nature, and purpose for all components of the comprehensive peer review process in order to allow the institution and the peer review team ample time to prepare for their work.
+Preparations for all components of the process require some coordination between the institution and the team, with support from the institution's ACCJC staff liaison.
+The institution should designate a main point of contact usually the ALO - who can assume primary responsibility for facilitating the peer review team's needs throughout the comprehensive peer review process.